 Officer Basic Course – found in eServices in Learning Management System in the Professional Development section.
 This prepares you for 1st Lieutenant.

 Begin working on your Specialty Track Technician Rating.
 Find your Specialty Track Guide and begin reading the Technician section.
 At the end there should be a checklist of what you need to accomplish in order to get your next rating.
 All specialty tracks require time in service and this varies between 6 months to a year working in your duty assignment and improving your skills.
 Several of the specialty tracks have online tests you need to complete before moving on.
 The tests are all located in the Learning Management System Remember to only take the tests for the rating you are working towards.
 The system won’t stop you from taking tests you don’t need yet however it’s against CAP regulations to test beyond your current achievement.
 If you need help understanding the requirements reach out to your mentor or the Professional Development Officer (PDO).

 Yeager Test – CAP is an aerospace oriented organization and regardless of your duty assignment, it is incumbent upon all CAP members to at least have a basic knowledge of Aerospace Education.
 Aerospace Education Officers are required to take this test for future advancement and all other members are required to take as well.
 Members are given 6-12 months to complete this test.
 Your deadline is located in your Plan of Action.
 Please let the Professional Development Officer know when you complete this test.
 No notifications are sent so we are in the dark again.

-In the future, like within the next year or two, take the Squadron Leadership School SLS.
-This will prepare you for Captain.
+In the next year or two, take the Squadron Leadership School SLS.
+This is also required for 1st Lieutenant.
 Take this course in person, not online if it’s offered there.